microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 ## Devices

 Initially, Fabrikam don't have access to the buildings, so they have elected to build a simple simulator that emits temperature events representing the readings for each device.
 These events are generated at a realistic rate, and the simulator can be configured to imitate a variable number of devices.
-The simulator has already been developed using the .NET Framework and is implemented as a class library.
-A console application provides a simple user interface, but it is also possible to host the simulator in a cloud service to provide an environment for long-lived, unattended running.
+The simulator has already been developed using the .NET Framework.
+A console application provides a simple user interface, but it is also possible to host the simulator as a web job to provide an environment for long-lived, unattended running.

 > ![Markus](media/PersonaMarkus.png)
 "We invested a significant amount of time and effort in creating the simulator.
 It is important that we are able to simulate a realistic number of devices sending events at the expected rate."